What's Happening June 7-13

 Let's Face It Al-Anon meets at 6 p.m. at 1104 W. Keetoowah St.

-Northeastern Toastmasters Club meets the first, second and third Thursday of every month at 6:30 p.m. in the Tahlequah Public Library, 120 S. College Ave.
+Northeastern Toastmasters Club meets at 6:30 p.m. in the Tahlequah Public Library, 120 S. College Ave.

 Finding Healing After Abortion group meets at 6 p.m. in 29 Eleven Church.
 Call 719-276-6365.